chartpath/reyearn/README.md

 ![](https://media.giphy.com/media/3orif368drh8LRG7WU/giphy.gif)

-A data experimentation and model training project.
-Reyearn aims to help people evolve machine learning models in production by looping the ETL -> annotation -> training -> testing -> deployment pipeline for rapid iteration.
-It is designed to be used with applications that support an ensemble of models approach.
+A data experimentation and model training framework.
+Reyearn aims to help people evolve machine learning models and inference engines in production by looping the pipeline lifecycle: ETL -> annotation -> training or tuning -> testing -> deploying.
+It is designed to be used with applications that take an ensemble-of-models approach.

 ## TODO